katzer/alpinepass/README.md

 ```
 $ alpinepass -h

 usage: alpinepass [options...]

 Options:

+-d Show debug messages during application execution.

+-f=[filter|filter:filteroptions] Apply one or more filters.
+Filters are given as a list seperated by semicolons.
+A filter's options are separated by commas.

+-h Display this help message.

--i [filepath] Define the input file.
+-i=[filepath] Define the input file.
 The file content must be YAML.

--o [directorypath] Define the output directory.
-The default directory is the application directory.
--n [filename] Specify the output's file name.
+-n=[filename] Specify the output's file name.
 This does not influence the file extension since it depends on the output format which is defined with the -t option.
 The default file name is output.

--t [json|yaml|keepass] output type, JSON, YAML, KeePass ...
+-o=[json|yaml|keepass] Specify the output format.

--p passwords
+-p Include passwords in the output.

--f [filter|filter:filteroptions] filters
--v Version
--d Debug
+-t=[directorypath] Define the output target directory.
+The default directory is the application directory.

+-v Print the application's version.
 ```

 ## Development setup